davidstrauss/desktop-configuration/README.md

 1. After this is finished, the card should work.
 You should also have `$FINGERPRINT.asc` and `$FINGERPRINT.rev` backed up.
 Google Drive and Dropbox are fine for this backup; these files cannot be used to impersonate you.

+### Testing and Troubleshooting the Setup

+When there's an issue, we can narrow the problem down to an individual component or connection.

+* Test the connection between GPG and the smart card.
+The following should prompt for the PIN and succeed:

+       echo "test" | gpg2 --sign --armor --local-user $FINGERPRINT

+* Test the OpenSSH client's connection to the GPG agent.
+The following should output the SSH public key:

+       ssh-add -L

 ### One-Time or Test Usage of the Agent

 1. Open a terminal.